Inclusive Pedagogy

 Throughout the semester, the group will explore a wide range of topics that fall under the umbrella term of inclusive pedagogy, and they will participate in discussion of shared readings, workshops, and critical reflection.

-Read the most recent IP Cohort Call for Applications for more information and details on how to apply to join a future cohort.
+We are now accepting applications for the Fall 2024 cohort!
+Read the IP Cohort Call for Applications for more information and details on how to apply.

 The Faculty Hub’s Inclusive Pedagogy Partnership Program brings faculty and students together to co-create more inclusive and effective teaching and learning experiences.
 In this context, student-faculty partnership is “a reciprocal process through which all participants have the opportunity to contribute equally, although not necessarily in the same ways, to curricular or pedagogical conceptualization, decision-making, implementation, investigation, or analysis” (Bovill, Cook-Sather, Felten, 2014, pp. 6-7).